slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 	nano job.sub

-Copy the below job into the submit file and save it:
+Copy the below job into the submit file, substitute the `<your-project-name>` below with the name of your project in OSG, and then save the file:

 	executable = short_transfer.sh
 	arguments = input.txt